 Here are some comments from Ken Ham and Ray Comfort on the movie.

 All in all this is one of the worst examples of manipulation I have come

 If it shows anything, it shows a creationist who have no respect for other people:

 The picture of evolution is completely distorted (remember that even if you find an idea silly, wrong, fraudulent or otherwise bad, you still have to present

-It is presented as if it is a coincidence that plants produce oxygen and organic matter from CO2 and water, by means of solar energy, and animals do the opposite: break down organic matter and thereby releasing CO2, water and energy.
+It is presented as if it is a coincidence that plants produce oxygen and organic matter from CO2 and water, by means of solar energy, and animals do the opposite: break down organic matter and thereby releasing CO2,

 What would the chance be of such a system coming up by accident!